RuqinZhang/HelloWorld/README.md

 # Price Comparison Tool: Find your favorite snacks near Columbia University!
 ## What is it?

-**Price Comparison Tool** is a program which can compare the prices of the same product in different shops and show a list of prices to the buyer.
-It gives the buyer a choice to decide which is the best place to buy the product.
-Apart from the price comparison function, we also offer the function of reminding discount information.
+**Price Comparison Tool** is a program which compares the prices of the same product in different shops near Columbia University, and dispalys a list of prices to the buyer.
+It helps the buyer to decide on the best place to buy the product.
+Besides, this program also offers the function of sending discount information via E-mail.

 ## Main Features

-**Crawler**: We collect groceries information from Hmart, Westside and Seasons near Columbia Unversity and output a csv file.
+**Crawler**: Grocery information of H-mart, Westside Market and SeasonsKosher (typical shops near Columbia Unversity) was crawled and exported to a csv file.

 **Price comparison**:
 The final result is presented in form of GUI.
-Users run gui.ipynb and enter the product they want and sort by price or sale information.
+Users run gui.ipynb, enter the product they want, and sort by price or sale information.

 **Discount reminder**: When users leave their email address in our GUI, they will be automatically notified if there is discount on the products they searched.